Find Your Perfect School

 The culinary school remains steadfast in providing interactive culinary education, with an 18:1 student-to-instructor ratio in every laboratory course throughout the program.
 All Chef-Instructors have relevant professional experience, advocating students’ learning experience through access during office hours.

 Students immerse themselves in Open Labs that serve as a venue for developing their culinary expertise and proficiencies outside their coursework under the Chef-Instructor’s supervision.
-They will also have the opportunity to access the all-new Jungers Culinary Center that will become a venue for students’ applied learning experience, consisting of a student-run restaurant, a demonstration theatre, and three instructional kitchens.
+They will also have the opportunity to access the all-new Jungers Culinary Center which will become a venue for students’ applied learning experience, consisting of a student-run restaurant, a demonstration theatre, and three instructional kitchens.

 The Elevation restaurant at CCI will also serve as the capstone course for culinary arts majors.
 A restaurant is also a place for community members to enjoy a farm-to-table culinary experience through sustainable cuisine.